Dbttlnkd/frontend_mentor_product_preview_card_component/readme.md

 ### What I learned

-This is my first desing on HTML/CSS for which I had the opportunity to learn about Flexbox.
+This is my first design on HTML/CSS for which I had the opportunity to learn about Flexbox.

 I had some difficulties on making sure the cart SVG was fully centered on height and I did not succeed with using a ```html <button>``` and ```css::before.```.